 How to replace: Choose the complete page option.

 If you are getting this error in your Gtmetrix or Pagespeed Insight speed test, then you have to resize those images in the correct dimension shown in your Gtmetrix report.

 How to Fix Properly Resize Images Error In WordPress?

-To fix this, You have to download those images, resize it according to the dimension given in Gtmetrix and replace it.
+To fix this, You have to download those images, resize them according to the dimension given in Gtmetrix and replace them.